 2. Receipt of entries will be acknowledged by e-mail.

-3. Whilst great care will be given to all entries neither the Festival nor its sponsors or organizers can be responsible for damage or loss.
+3. Whilst great care will be given to all entries neither the Festival nor its sponsors or organizers is responsible for damage or loss.

 4. DOCUTAH is granted permission to make copies of short clips for promotional purposes.

 5. A list of the winning entries will be published on the DOCUTAH website and in appropriate journals.